Learn How To Stop Buying Stuff

 Create A Support System

 Life is better when you share it with people you care about and care about you.
-Find friends or family you feel comfortable talking to about your goals and dreams.
+Find friends or family members with whom you feel comfortable discussing your goals and dreams.

 Celebrate your success and discuss your failures with them.
 Also, look for support online.
 You can always leave a comment for me here.
 Maybe I can help.